 From above analyses, accordingly, in order to eliminate this problem at the edge device while providing efficient security services for SDN-based cloud IoT networks, we propose a collaborative and intelligent network-based intrusion detection system in next section.

 IV.
-COLLABORATIVE AND INTELLIGENT NIDS FOR SDN-BASED CLOUD IOT NETWORKS components, then operation workflow and proposed algorithms will be provided hereinafter.
+COLLABORATIVE AND INTELLIGENT NIDS FOR SDN-BASED CLOUD IOT NETWORKS

 In this section, we elaborate the proposed SeArch architecture for network anomaly detection system in SDN-based cloud IoT networks.
 We firstly describe the overall architecture and